-Electric vehicles (EVs) have become a major part of the transition to greener mobility.
-Efficiency is a vital part of optimizing EV applications such as battery management, power conversion, and distribution, because it helps prolong the useful lifetime of EV components.
+Electric Vehicles (EVs) have become a major part of the transition to greener mobility.
+Efficiency is a vital part of optimizing EV applications, such as in battery management, power conversion and distribution, which helps prolong the EV range and extend the useful lifetime of EV components.